Skip to main content

 Tribeca 360° at 10 Desbrosses Street, New York, NY 10013

-Join us for an evening of celebration at AHRC New York City’s 75th Anniversary Gala on May 13th at Tribeca 360°, starting at 6 PM.
-We’ll honor the vision of our founder, Ann Greenberg, whose idea shaped AHRC NYC for 75 years, creating schools, camps, clinics, employment programs, residences, and much more.
+Thank you for joining us for an evening of celebration at AHRC New York City’s 75th Anniversary Gala on May 13th at Tribeca 360°.
+We honored the vision of our founder, Ann Greenberg, whose idea shaped AHRC NYC for 75 years, creating schools, camps, clinics, employment programs, residences, and much more.

-Experience the evening with a cocktail reception, dinner program, and be part of recognizing outstanding contributions to the intellectual and developmental disabilities community.
-More surprises await throughout the night!
+The evening featured a cocktail reception, dinner program, and recognition of outstanding contributions to the intellectual and developmental disabilities community.
+Many surprises added to the night’s excitement!

 Our past is powerful, and so is our future.
-Secure your tickets now and join us in commemorating 75 years.
-Let’s make this celebration a night to remember!
+Thank you for making this celebration a night to remember!

 2024 Gala Highlights

-Errol Louis to Host AHRC NYC’s 75th Anniversary Gala—A Night of Celebration
+Errol Louis Hosted AHRC NYC’s 75th Anniversary Gala—A Night of Celebration

 Photo credit: Spectrum News NY1